public class SSLClientContext extends SSLContext implements java.lang.Cloneable

 chain) contained in the KeyStore is added to the key/cert database.

-If the KeyStore contains SecretKeys, they are added as PSKCredentials
+If the KeyStore contains SecretKeys, they are added as PSKCredentials.

 The KeyStore must have been already loaded when calling this method.
 All key entries must have the same password.

-- the KeyStore from which to read the client credentialspassword
+keyStore - the KeyStore from which to read the client credentialspassword - the password for the private/secret key entriesjava.security.KeyStoreException - if an error occurs while getting keys/certificates

-from the KeyStorepublic int addClientCredentials(java.security.KeyStore keyStore, char[] password, java.lang.String[] aliases) throws java.security.KeyStoreException
+from the KeyStorepublic int addClientCredentials(java.security.KeyStore keyStore,

-except that are only those key entries are added
+This method is similar to method addClientCredentials(KeyStore, char[]) except that are only those key entries are added

 that are specified by their aliases.
 If no aliases are specified, all